JaneJeon/Omok/README.md

 This will create three runnable jars inside the `target` folder. `Client` and `Server` will include the full dependency and run.

+In addition, to set up the server, create a "serverConfig.txt" on /main/resources folder with your public IP in which your server.jar is running on.

 Descriptions of what each class does and how they work (especially the step, hash, and calculateScores functions in Jack) will come as soon as I fix Jack's Alpha-Beta pruning behavior.

 Check the `TODO`'s on each file to get a glimpse of future improvements & optimizations